USPS investigating after $28 check was altered and cashed for $4,200

 TAMPA, Fla.
-(WFLA) — A month after a crook stole a check they mailed from their local post office, changed the amount and cashed it, Michael Musetta and his wife finally have their money back.
-However, the Florida couple still doesn’t have answers on how they were robbed.
+(WFLA) — A month after a crook stole a check they mailed from their local post office and changed the amount and cashed it, Michael Musetta and his wife finally have their money back.
+However the Florida couple still doesn’t have answers on how they were robbed.

-A carbon copy of the check shows it was made out to Florida Blue Health Insurance on April 22 for $28.

 Meanwhile, a spokesperson for the USPS Inspector General said it is aware of this incident and it is under review.